 Behind the scenes – summer 2026

 Another paradigm-shifting article is Clara Riveros’ conversation with two eminent Latin American professors about President Trump’s ‘Shield for the Americas’.
 This initiative seems to turn on its head the relationship between north and south, in line with an arcane but remorselessly logical new approach: ie Latin American states are overwhelmed with crime and drug cartels, so forget about established notions of sovereignty and equality between states and harness US power to crush the perpetrators.
 Previous BAS articles on the Bukele approach in El Salvador (eg in our Spring and Summer editions of 2024) were early indicators of what was happening.
 Hats off to Clara for making a complex topic so clear.
-Is there a better politóloga than Clara not tenured at a university in the whole of Latin America?
+Is there in the whole of Latin America a better politóloga than Clara not tenured at a university ?
 We doubt it, and count ourselves very fortunate to have had her spearheading our Latin America coverage for the past several years.

 Hot tips to get published in the Autumn Bulletin 2026?
 We’re still looking for an author to write about Rosalía.
 We’re also intrigued by the way in which Spanish Prime Minister Sánchez has staked out a position of moral leadership in resisting the Trump administration’s foreign policy.
 How will that look in September, when we gather articles for the next edition?
 Could you be the person to tell the story?
 Or you might write about somewhere amazing in the Spanish-speaking world that you encounter during your summer travels….